rootedinfosec/Python-For-Beginners/README.md

 # PythonForBeginners
-This repo will have Python3 exercises for beginners.
-I hope you enjoy and share with anyone wanting to learn Python!
+This repo is meant for people who are new to Python and wanting to learn the basics.
+The exercises are created for you to replicate on your own so you can get use to typing out the Syantax and seeing the results of the lanuage.

+The best way to learn is to try it as you read.
+Break it to see why broke and fix it to know exactly how it works.
+I hope you enjoy and learn as you go!